jurahel/nd00333-capstone/starter_file/README.md

 ### How to improve the project in the future:
-- Try a uniform range between 1 and 5 for regularisation (--C) to see the overall improvement in the performance and generalization capability.
-- Increase the number of --max_iter to cover 100 and 150 and evaluate the impact of tuning the iterations on the model performance.
+In refining the experiment, I recommend exploring the impact of regularization by trying a uniform range between 1 and 5 for the '--C' parameter.
+This will provide insights into the overall improvement in performance and the model's generalization capability.
+Additionally, consider extending the range for '--max_iter' to cover values such as 100 and 150, assessing how tuning the number of iterations affects the model's performance.

-- Consider using XGBoost, and LightGBM models for the experiment and explore more Hyper Parameters options to tune.
+To diversify the experimentation, contemplate incorporating XGBoost and LightGBM models into the mix.
+Explore a broader range of hyperparameter options for these models to fine-tune their performance.
+This can offer a more comprehensive understanding of the models' behavior under various configurations.

-- Try Median stopping, and Truncation selection early termination policies.
-Median stopping terminates runs based on the running averages of primary metrics.
-Thus, computing all training runs averages and eliminate the worse runs.
+For early termination policies, experiment with Median stopping and Truncation selection.
+Median stopping terminates runs based on the running averages of primary metrics, computing averages across all training runs and eliminating the worse-performing runs.
+This strategy can help improve efficiency by focusing resources on more promising configurations.
+Evaluate the effectiveness of these policies in enhancing the overall efficiency and effectiveness of the experiment.

 ## Model Deployment
-The AutoML experiment has a 78.39% accuracy while the HyperDrive experiment gave a 74.4%.
-The AutoML model exceeded the HyperDrive performance by 3.99%, Hence was registered as the best model and deployed as a web service.
+The AutoML experiment has a 78% accuracy while the HyperDrive experiment gave a 77%.
+The AutoML model exceeded the HyperDrive performance.
+Hence was registered as the best model and deployed as a web service.
 The application insights was enabled.

 Also, we have created inference configuration and edited deploy configuration settings for the deployment.
 The inference configuration and settings explain the set up of the web service that will include the deployed model.
 Environment settings and scoring.py script file should be passed the InferenceConfig.
 The deployed model was configured in Azure Container Instance(ACI) with cpu_cores and memory_gb parameters initialized as 1.